|Object Name:||Air Data Sensor Unit|

 |Year of Manufacture:||1965|

-This Pitot-Static Transducer unit was believed to be designed for the English Electric Lightning but the box shape and finish are more like units used on Concorde but at present we cannot determine the aircraft it was designed for.
+This Pitot-Static Transducer unit was believed to be designed for the English Electric Lightning but the box shape and finish are more like units used on Concorde.
+However items for Concorde normally have indications of a collaborative build with SFENA.

 An aircraft airspeed unit measures the difference of pressure between the Pitot (or total pressure) and the Static pressure.